barbibulle/hippo/server/node/README.md

 ```
 node hippo.js -r /var/media/streams
 ```
-So, for instance, if a directory `video1` is located under `/var/media/streams`, contains a manifest file named `stream.msm`, and the server DNS name is myserver.com, the MPEG DASH URL would be `http://myserver.com/video1/mpd`
+So, for instance, if a directory `video1` is located under `/var/media/streams`, contains a manifest file named `stream.msm`, and the server DNS name is myserver.com, the MPEG DASH URL (if there is a DASH client manifest under `video1`) would be `http://myserver.com/video1/stream.msm/mpd` and the Smooth Streaming URL (if there is a Smooth Streaming client manifest under `video1`) would be `http://myserver.com/video1/stream.msm/Manifest`

 ### Configuration with a Server Configuration File